yanchaoluo/foofactors/README.md

 factor2<- class(factor(c("apple", "pear", "apple")))
 ```

-From above code, both "factor1" and "factor2" are defined as the factor.
+From above code, both "factor1" and "factor2" are defined as the factor by using `class()`.
 However, "factor1" should be a character because of the number of unique value equal to the length.

 Using `detect_factor_be_character` function can easily find "character", "factor" and neither "character" or "factor."